mathematica-pub/frontend-shared-packages/libs/ui-components/src/lib/combobox/combobox-readme.md

 Inputs:

-- `displaySelected: boolean`: Determines whether the selection value of the listbox is displayed as the Combobox box label.
+- `dynamicLabel: boolean`: Determines whether the selection value of the listbox is displayed as the Combobox box label.
 Will override user-specified label if true.
 Default value is `false`;

 Outputs: none